sarahdmatthews/IDS6938-SimulationTechniques/Homework2/Readme.md

 * **(10 Points)** - Add a 3D visualization to AnyLogic for Part 3.
 I did this but it looks like my people are making a tornado before the queue.

-* **(5 Points)** - Pick a research problem (from your dissertation, Energy Microgrids, Missle Defence...).
-Compare and contrast different software packages (AnyLogic, Simio, Simulu8, Arena etc).
-Convince me as your "manager/advisor" what advantages, weaknesses, and costs each program has.
-Come to a conclusion.
-Roughly sketch out how you would formulate the problem in the framework.

 ##Part 5 - Final Report (10 pts)
 Write up the results to the previous sections in the main *readme.md* in your forked repository.
 Turn in the URL for your fork in webcourses.
 Be visual.
 The report should contain the graphs and analysis requested.
 I have high expectations for the documentation here and you should allot the proper time to compose the writeup.